Nuclei-Software/nuclei-board-labs/doc/source/labs/rvstar/level1/lab1_2.rst

     Using the following actions:

-3. Check the color of on-board RGB LED, it's yellow.
+3. Check the color change of on-board RGB LED.

 .. _figure_lab1_2_1: